chevere/docs/reference/Chevere/Interfaces/ThrowableHandler/ThrowableReadInterface.md

 ### file()

-Provides access to the exception file.
+Provides access to the throwable file.

 ::: tip RETURN
 string